 The Covid-19 vaccination programme is now very much underway, with immediate focus being given to nine high-priority groups, including frontline health and social care workers.
-The current aim is for all care home residents, everyone over 70 and anyone who is clinically extremely vulnerable to be vaccinated by mid-February, with the rest of the priority groups after that.
+Next it will be given to people according to age group, rather than profession.

 It has long been apparent that the only way the UK, and the world, can return to life ‘as normal’ after the pandemic is through a vaccine.
 It was therefore great news that at the end of 2020, a series of vaccines were given approval for use by regulators in the UK.